Umami Pot

 Step 1

-Add starch syrup to a bowl and heat it in a double boiler or briefly in the microwave (about 30 seconds on medium power/500W) until it softens.
-Mix in kinako using a spoon or spatula until they are well combined and form a cohesive lump without any powdery texture.
+Add starch syrup to a bowl and heat it over a double boiler or briefly in the microwave (about 30 seconds on medium power/500W), just until softened.
+Mix in kinako with a spoon or spatula until well combined and the mixture forms a cohesive lump with almost no powdery texture remaining.

 kinako-nejiri_instruction-2